HumayraAfrin/Case_Study/README.md

-# Case_Study
-Parallel and Distributed System Case Study
+# Parallel and Distributed System